taophp/jekyll-datastore/README.md

-Jekyll-DB
+Jekyll-Datastore
 =========

 An easy way to use Jekyll and Github Pages as a "database".

-See it in action: [http://rypan.github.io/jekyll-db](http://rypan.github.io/jekyll-db)
+See it in action: [http://taophp.github.io/jekyll-datastore](http://taophp.github.io/jekyll-datastore)

 ### Use posts as entries